 As for the second frame, the band frequently dug deeper into their catalog to provide a hit-list of crowd favorites spanning back years.
 A take on “Ain’t Life Grand” opened the set, falling ahead of a celebratory rendition of “Chilly Water.”
 After a detour through another older tune, “Jack,” in “Chilly Water,” the band offered up “All Time Low” before Higgins came out for the guest-heavy show closers.

-For this week’s Sunday Cinema, watch a playlist of videos from Widespread Panic’s 1999 show in Antioch, Tennessee below:
+Watch pro-shot video from Widespread Panic’s 1999 show in Antioch, Tennessee below:

 Setlist (via Everday Companion)

 Set One: Surprise Valley > Blight > Walkin’ (For Your Love) > Blue Indian, Send Your Mind, Proving Ground > Dyin’ Man > Proving Ground > Who Do You Belong To?